 What is inflation?

 Inflation is a measure of how the prices of goods and services are changing over time, and it can have a big impact on people’s household finances.
+The cost of living increases as inflation rises, meaning that the same amount of money buys fewer goods and services than before.

 So, if inflation is 4%, it means prices are 4% higher (on average) than they were a year ago.
 For example, if a pint of milk cost £1 a year ago and now it’s £1.04 then its price has risen by 4%.